 Cross-country routes and even some short-haul flights consistently tend to be the most expensive.
 But airfare dips and skyrockets so wildly, that can be hard to predict.
-Though the pandemic has forced many airlines to throw their pricing playbook out the window.

-Here's the bottom line: Make sure you book a flight that costs $250 (see rates & fees) or more per ticket if you hold the Platinum Card.
+Here's the bottom line: Make sure you book a flight that costs $250 (see rates & fees) or more per ticket if you hold the Delta Platinum Card.
 And if you hold the Reserve card, that number is $550 (see rates & fees).
 That's the key to making the annual fee on either the Platinum or Reserve Delta SkyMiles card worth it.
 Regardless of any other benefits the cards provide, this one can cover the entire cost of your annual fee.

-We've regularly been able to get $300 or far more of value out of the companion certificate.
+We've regularly been able to get $300 or far more in value out of the companion certificate.
 And that's before factoring in the value from free checked bags for everyone on the itinerary!
 You can use the benefit for any travel in the continental U.S. so there are endless redemption options that will maximize the value of the ticket.